miclairy/crowd-sourcing-website/README.md

 Single page application for an assignment for University in year 3.
 This is the front end of the crowd sourcing api.
+Currently looks at a hosted api at http://csse-s365.canterbury.ac.nz:4836 which is only accessable from the university of canterbury.

 Features:
   * Lazy Loading on projects page